Xathanon/Moonwalk-1e/source/Astral/Arts/Blood Magic.rst

 ------------------
 While normal blood magic taps into the suffering of the target, an Essence Tap drains their soul out with their blood.
 Over the course of a minute, the user of this technique may make a Potency + Ascension degree [Astral] vs. Fortitude + Willpower test against an unwilling target, or no test against a willing target, to extract a piece of their soul.
 The target loses one point of essence, and the user gains one Soul Point.

 Soul Points are like BMP, but more powerful: they fade after one minute (in or out of combat) unless an activity has begun that utilizes them.
 Using a Soul Point can achieve any of the effects of BMP, as if using five BMP, or may replace all reagents for any activity that would require reagents.
-In addition, any use of Soul Points on a magical activity removes all limits involved.
+A Soul Point can also be used to replace the Sacrifice of any one phase of a ceremony (unless the Sacrifice is not destroyed in the ceremony) In addition, any use of Soul Points on a magical activity removes all limits involved.

 Blood Channel (Channeler)
 -------------------------